Simulation of bilayer Hamiltonians based on monitored quantum trajectories: Mapping bilayer Hamiltonians to open monolayer dynamics

 Some remarks are in order.
 First, in Eq. \eqref{eq: expH_expL}, we identify the inverse temperature $\beta=1/T$ of the bilayer system with the time $t$ in the monolayer dynamics.
 The finite-time state given by $\rho_t\propto e^{t\L}[I]$ corresponds to a state cooled to temperature $T = 1/t$: longer time evolution corresponds to lower temperature, and infinite time (steady state) corresponds to the ground state.
 So we anticipate quantum phase transitions in $\H$ to map onto steady-state transitions in $\L$, and thermal transitions in $\H$ to map onto dynamical (finite-time) transitions in $\L$.

 Secondly we note that, if $H = \frac{1}{2} \sum_i L_i^\dagger L_i$, then we can choose $2h_i = L_i^\dagger L_i$ and thus set $\kappa_i = \Tilde{L}_i = 0$.
 In this case $\L$ reduces to a standard Lindbladian without postselection~\cite{pjs3-14cc}.
 This condition however drastically restricts the form of allowed intralayer interactions $H$ in the bilayer Hamiltonian $\H$.
 Specifically, intralayer interactions are ``locked'' to the interlayer interactions via $H = \frac{1}{2} \sum_i J_i O_i^2$.
 The freedom to independently tune intralayer and interlayer interactions comes at the expense of postselection.
 The probability of no clicks during a small time interval $dt$ is to leading order $1 - dt \sum_i \tr (\rho \Tilde{L}_i^\dagger \Tilde{L}_i)$, so the decay rate for the probability of no clicks is set by the size of $\Tilde{L}_i$, i.e., the discrepancy between interlayer and intralayer interactions.
-Effectively this limits the evolution time in experiments, and thus the temperature that can be simulated in the virtual bilayer system.
+Note also that the probability of success decays exponentially in system size (due to the sum over jumps $\tilde{L}_i$, assumed to occur everywhere in the system) for a fixed evolution time.
+Effectively this limits the evolution time and system size achievable in experiments, and thus the temperature and system size that can be simulated in the virtual bilayer system.

 Lastly, we remark on how observables on the virtual bilayer system can be accessed from the monolayer density matrix.
 Let us consider the expectation values of tensor-product observables $A_l \bar{B}_r$ in the bilayer systems.
 Identifying the bilayer pure state $\ket{\Psi}_{lr}$ with a vectorized density matrix $\sket{\rho_t}$, one obtains a R\'enyi-2 correlator: